-This huanghuali wood traveling bookcase (a “tushu shinggui” if you want t be)
+This huanghuali wood traveling bookcase (a “tushu shinggui” if you want to use Japanese)

 sold recently for $47,000 at Christie’s.
 It’s picture had been bouncing around the blogosphere for a while, complete with comments about how beautiful it is.
 The stain really brings out the wood grain, and it look like the doors were cut from the same board.
 Which isn’t surprising, given that it dates from the early 1600s.
 It’s a very simple piece, with very little ornamental woodwork.
 The metal work is also very simple, but together they make a very elegant package.
 Unfortunately, there are no photos online of the box’s interior.
 Inside it contains two small drawers (for writing instruments?) and a single shelf.